 My name is Jim Braswell.
-I am a life-long resident of Missouri and my wife Karen and I currently reside in rural Cass County, outside of Drexel, Missouri (the Show-Me State).
+I am a life-long resident of Missouri and now reside at the Lake of the Ozarks.
 I attended the University of Missouri-Kansas City, where I obtained a B.S. in Biology.
 For 31+ years, I worked for a major pharmaceutical company.
 I retired on February 01, 2007 and am now focusing on nature photography full-time.

-Although I photograph scenics, my main interest is wildlife.
+I photograph about anything nature-related.
+My favorite subjects are wildlife and wildflowers, but recently have really enjoyed learning night photography (meteors, astrophotography, etc.).
 Through my images, I strive to convey the complex daily lives of the subjects I photograph.
 Whenever I photograph, it is always my intent to capture the actions and behaviors of my subjects.
 My objective is to educate others about the wildlife that surrounds us, including their behaviors, feeding habits, raising of young, and how they coexist in our complex world today.

 I am a member of the Great Plains Nature Photographers (GPNP) and of the North American Nature Photographers Association (NANPA).
-I am also a Master Gardener with the Greater Kansas City Master Gardener organization.
-I am a member of the Missouri Prairie Foundation, an organization devoted to preserving our dwindling prairies in Missouri.
+I am also a Master Gardener with the Cass County Master Gardener organization.
+I am a member and supporter of the Missouri Prairie Foundation, an organization devoted to preserving our dwindling prairies in Missouri.

-I teach various photography classes at the Cass Career Center (Harrisonville, MO) in the spring and fall.
-In the spring and summer, I conduct a lot of half-day wildflower workshops in rural Cass County.
+I taught various photography classes at the Cass Career Center (Harrisonville, MO) until moving to the lake .
+In the spring and summer, I conduct a lot of half-day wildflower photography workshops in rural areas.

 Publications/Places my images have appeared in: